 - a.
 The channel between the Medicine Lake and the outlet structure was clear of debris and flowing full. - b.
 The outlet structure appeared to be in satisfactory condition. - c.
-The water level at the staff gage was at 1.56 feet and the depth of water flowing over the structure was 0.86 feet. - d.
+Staff gauge is missing this year. - d.
+The depth of water was equal to the low flow notch of the weir, water was not flowing over the weir. - e.
 While not part of the Bassett Creek FCP, there is a large willow tree directly downstream of the South Shore Drive bridge that has begun to fall into the creek and could block or divert flows toward the right bank if it falls completely.

 In late May 2019, City of Plymouth staff observed water flowing over the east side, but not the west side, of the Medicine Lake Outlet Structure.
-The city surveyed the dam in the summer of 2019 and found that the east side of the dam was 0.15 feet lower than the west side.
+The city performed a baseline survey of the dam in the summer of 2019 and found that the east side of the dam was 0.15 feet lower than the west side.
+Future surveys can be performed to compare against the baseline.